prisma/prisma1/docs/1.0/06-GraphQL-Ecosystem/02-GraphQL-Playground/01-Overview.md

 # Overview

-GraphQL IDE for better development workflows (GraphQL subscriptions, interactive docs & collaboration).
+🎮 [`graphql-playground`](https://github.com/graphcool/graphql-playground/) is a GraphQL IDE for better development workflows (GraphQL subscriptions, interactive docs & collaboration).

 **You can download the [desktop app](https://github.com/graphcool/graphql-playground/releases) or use the web version at graphqlbin.com: [Demo](https://www.graphqlbin.com/RVIn)**